 During the 1881-1882 winter season, Sophia Brastow was joined at 286 Beacon by William Whitwell Greenough, treasurer of the Boston Gas Light Company, and his wife, Catherine Scollay (Curtis) Greenough.
 They previously had lived at 249 Berkeley.
 By the 1882-1883 season, they had moved to the Hotel Brunswick (southeast corner of Clarendon and Boylston).

 In late 1883, Mrs. Brastow was joined at 286 Beacon by Frank Judd Post and his wife, Elizabeth Ridgway (Mott) Post.
 They had married in September of 1883.
 He was advertising manager for The Congregationalist.
 They moved the next year to the Hotel Guilford (Guildford) at 220 Clarendon.

 Sophia Brastow continued to live at 286 Beacon during the 1883-1884 winter season, but moved thereafter to 31 Chestnut.

 286 Beacon was not listed in the 1885 Blue Book.

-By the 1885-1886 winter season, 286 Beacon was the home of Silas French Robinson, a salesman, and his wife, Anne Elizabeth (Dakin) Robinson.
-They appear to have operated as a lodging house.
+By the 1885-1886 winter season, 286 Beacon was the home of Silas French Robinson, a salesman, and his wife, Anne Elizabeth (Dakin) Robinson, who appear to have operated it as a lodging house.
 They continued to live at 286 Beacon during the 1890-1891 season, but moved thereafter.